 The recommendation will always be to purchase insurance; this is the most important step to ensure that the shipping company will be responsible for losses.
 They are usually careful with packages, so there will be a few times that you will have to resort to insurance.

 USPS insurance coverage can be up to $5,000 for standard mail and applies to standard mail sent at the First-Class Mail or Priority Mail rate.
 When the item you send is valued at more than $50, you must sign the delivery receipt for your records at the delivery post office.

-One of the suppliers’ recommendations is not to add insurance for a higher value than the value of your product; f it is lost or suffers an accident, the insurance will cover only the actual value minus depreciation.
+One of the suppliers’ recommendations is not to add insurance for a higher value than the value of your product; if it is lost or suffers an accident, the insurance will cover only the actual value minus depreciation.
 Before proceeding with the insurance, it is essential to consider two important points:

-Insurance coverage for express mail
+Insurance coverage for Express mail

 You can have Priority Mail insurance coverage against damage, loss, or missing contents, but it has certain terms and conditions:

 - Insurance coverage for Priority Mail Express Open & Distribute ends the moment it arrives at the destination postal facility

 - Mail you have signed for as express is considered an accurate delivery and does not require indemnification for loss